Design, heritage and environment

 Design, heritage and the environment are important aspects of planning.
 We want to make great places for people to live, work and visit – which respect our heritage, while being sustainable for the future, including responding to the climate crisis.
 Greater Cambridge has an outstanding track record for high quality architecture and landscape design, and we want all new proposals to contribute to keeping our area special.

-Our team also manages the Cambridge Design and Construction Awards to celebrate outstanding design in our area.
+Our team also manages the Greater Cambridge Design and Construction Awards to celebrate outstanding design in our area.

 Find out more

 Please read the Cambridgeshire quality charter for growth which sets out the core principles for the level of quality to be expected in new developments.

 Our adopted Local Plans, Area Action Plans and Neighbourhood Plans contain policies on many aspects of design and we expect applicants to meet their requirements.

 To find out more about historic environment issues, including listed buildings and conservation areas, visit Historic environment.